Frequently Asked Questions

 When is the application deadline for Fall?

-Our application deadline is January 2nd, however we will review applications received after that date on a rolling basis if space and funding remain available.
+Our application deadline is January 10th.
+Applications received after that date are reviewed on a rolling basis if space and funding remain available.

 How do you make admission decisions?

-The department’s Graduate Program Admission Committee review applications and identify students who are a good fit for our program.
-Because we only admit 4 PhD and 4 MS students each year, the committee carefully considers each applicant’s training, potential, and motivation.
+The Admission Committee reviews applications and identifies students who are a good fit for our program.
+Because we only recruit 4 PhD and 4 MS students each year, the committee carefully considers each applicant’s training, potential, and motivation.
 Admission decisions are typically made in the second half of February or early March.
-Students not selected are notified by email; a few students are placed on a waiting list, and may be offered admission and funding if an admission slot is not initially filled.
+Students not selected are notified by email in March.
+A small number of highly qualified candidates are placed on a waiting list and are offered admission if/when a slot and funding become available.

-Admitted students have until April 15 to make their decisions.
+Vanderbilt University is a member of the Council of Graduate Schools and supports the April 15th Resolution.
+This means applicants who receive an offer of admission have until April 15 to make their decision.
 We encourage students admitted to the program to visit us.

 Is funding for graduate study available?